ecluse:ecluse-core

 3. fetches the artifact bytes from the public upstream named on the job,

-5. assembles the npm publish document and publishes it to the mirror target (the publish-side registry handle on the WorkerRuntime, resolved at the composition root with the bearer from the Ecluse.Core.Credential provider), and
+5. assembles the ecosystem's publish document from the re-admitted artifact's descriptor and publishes it to the mirror target (the bundle's married publish capability, resolved at the composition root with the bearer from the Ecluse.Core.Credential provider), and

 6. acknowledges the job.